 A: Tricky one.
 So that’s a service that my company, CipherTrace, offers.
 There may be other commercial offerings out there, but I’ll tell you how you do it.

 You identify all P2P marketplaces, and these evolve all the time.
-So you have to have full-time analyst team.
+So you have to have a full-time analyst team.
 You look at all the P2P marketplaces, then you monitor, buy/sell offers on those marketplaces, and look at which accounts and which banks they are offering to buy/sell to.
 And then you engage with them and offer to buy/sell, and then you get to disclose the bank account information.
 And this obviously can vary over time.
 So it’s quite an involved process but if you want to build your own, that’s how to build it.

 A: So there are two ways to do it, and they’re complimentary.
-One is asking them and providing an audit or asking for a third-party verification that they are actually doing it.
+One is asking them and providing an audit or asking for third-party verification that they are actually doing it.
 And so this gets back to audit requirements and asking people when was their last audit, but that’s the first one.

-The second one is to employ monitoring technology where you can specify that virtual assets service provider, and then have a monitoring system that will look at their cryptocurrency transactions over time, and identify the bad ones, the good ones, the risky ones, and then give you alerts if that ratio changes.
+The second one is to employ monitoring technology where you can specify that virtual assets service provider, and then have a monitoring system that will look at their cryptocurrency transactions over time, and identify the bad ones, the good ones, and the risky ones, and then give you alerts if that ratio changes.
 That gives you a third-party view that is independent, and lets you monitor their previous history.

 What happens over time, for example, they [VA] might say they have a virtual asset compliance program, but they might have bought the software and never turned it on, and that happens.
 You can tell that by comparing it against their peers.